 For amendment requests of 10% or more (cumulative) of total budget, or amendment requests that add new budget line items, participants must submit a Grant Amendment Request (Exhibit 10) as well as a new AOP.
 The Grant Amendment Request and new AOP may be submitted in hardcopy format or as an attachment to an email from the CWMA's authorized signatory to ISDA.
 The request must provide the detail of any changes affecting the AOP and Line Item Budget Form.
 Once submitted, ISDA will review the amendment request and notify the CWMA in writing of approval or denial of the request.
+Upon approval the CWMA will receive an official addendum to their award agreement that will require additional signatures before the amendment can go into effect.

-Section 9: Returning Unspent Funds
+Section 10: Returning Unspent Funds